 If you are interested in your home’s value—whether to sell, refinance, or rent it out—Realtor.com can help you determine what it’s worth.
 The site’s advanced algorithms let you see your home’s value on or off the market, and even compares those numbers to other lender-grade databases.

 Realtor.com was founded in 1995 and has been serving communities across the country ever since.
 The company has a 3.3 out of five-star rating on Trustpilot and its parent company, Move, Inc., has an A+ rating with the Better Business Bureau.

 Shopping around for the right real estate agent can be almost as stressful as shopping for a home.
 Whether you are buying or selling, having a trusted agent on your side can make all the difference in the world.

 Though one of the newer sites on this list, 2012-launched HomeLight earns our pick as the best real estate website for finding an agent.
 By answering a few questions about your personal situation, preferences, and budget, you’ll be connected with multiple agents who fit the bill.

 If you’re selling your home, HomeLight will connect you with agents in your area that have a strong performance history with houses just like yours.
 The platform also offers home value estimates, to make it easier to price your property.
-These value estimates have a margin of error between 5% and 10%, with values calculated using the platform’s algorithms, public data, and a short questionnaire where you can provide additional information about your home.
+These value estimates aim to lower the typical margin of error with values calculated using the platform’s algorithms, public data, and a short questionnaire where you can provide additional information about your home.